-- 1. Listening, reading and translation

-- 2. Speakii

-- Writing which involves translation and grammar exercises, as well as responding to a literary text and a film in the French language.

-There will also be a speaking examination which is recorded and marked externally.
+- 1. Listening, reading and translation - 2.
+Speaking - 3.
+Writing which involves translation and grammar exercises, as well as responding to a literary text and a film in the French language. - The speaking exam is recorded and marked externally.

 You can go on to study languages further at degree level or equivalent, or you could go directly into employment.
 There are numerous possible career paths and employment amongst language graduates is high.